Swift-Squirrel/Docs/v0/Views/HeadCommands.md

 # HTML head commands

-Theese commands modify content of html head tag (if exists otherwise it creates this tag).
+These commands modify content of html head tag (if exists, otherwise it creates this tag).

 ## Title - \\Title(*\<expression\>*)